 Which Countries Are in the Schengen Zone?

-The following countries are in the Schengen Zone:
+The following countries are members of the Schengen agreement:

 - Czech Republic